PaddlePaddle/XWorld/xrobot/python_example/README.md

 # Benchmark

-- `Benchmark.sh`: Benchmark for SUNCG
+- `Benchmark.sh`: Benchmark for SUNCG (requires SUNCG 3D scene with models and textures!)